 Eggplants with tobacco ringspot may turn completely yellow and die, leaving you with no harvest for the season.
 You can prevent and control this viral disease by managing pests, using resistant varieties, and practicing good garden hygiene.

 What Causes Eggplant Yellows?

+Tobacco ringspot virus is often called yellows when it infects eggplants.
+This is because the symptoms include yellowing of the leaves and eventually of the entire plant if the infection is severe.
 Although tobacco ringspot virus is named after tobacco, it can affect a lot of different plants that may grow in your vegetable garden, including:

 The virus is spread by dagger nematodes, but infected seeds and plant debris also contribute to the spread of the disease.

 Signs of Eggplant Yellows Disease

 Ringspot virus in eggplants is characterized largely by yellowing of the upper leaves.
 The leaves may also show a whitening color.
 Over time, as the infection becomes worse, the lower leaves will yellow, and eventually the entire plant will turn yellow and die.
 In other plants, the virus causes more of a mottled or mosaic pattern, but eggplant yellows disease is mostly identified by the leaf yellowing.